Kerry - Customer Service Specialist

 Things that grow hold a special place in my heart –– for we are all lifelong learners.

-These non-fiction titles focus on the ways women have influenced cultural developments and events.
-Expect many (but not all) of these titles to be written with attitude.
+These non-fiction titles focus on the many ways feminine forces have influenced history.
+Expect most (but not all) of these titles to be written with attitude!